 Students always pay a lower price for tickets at MMNT, but twice during every run, we offer an even steeper discount.
 We host student discount nights on the first Friday and second Thursday of each production.
-On these evenings, student tickets are only $8 for a regular play and $10 for the musical.
+On these evenings, student tickets are only $10 for a play and $12 for the musical.
 The student night rate applies to all students, regardless of school affiliation.
 A student ID is required.
 Student night tickets may be purchased through this website or the MMNT box office and are based on availability.

 Discount pricing is available for groups of 10 or more.
 Advance purchase is required.
 For pricing information, please contact the box office at 512-448-8484.

 Become a Mary Moody Northen Theatre subscriber and enjoy flexibility in attendance dates, ease of making reservations, free and easy ticket exchanges, discounted ticket prices and more.
 You can choose our four-pass or eight-pass options and use your tickets in any combination over the course of the season.
 Season pass holders may make reservations at any time through the MMNT box office.

 THE SEASON PASS

 Season passes provide four (4) admissions in any combination to MMNT productions this season.

 Flex passes provide eight (8) admissions in any combination to MMNT productions this season.